 Alvin H. Danenberg, DDS • Nutritional Periodontist

 Physical stressors (like excessive exercise, lack of sleep, injuries, and infections) take their toll on your body.
 Environmental stressors (like drugs, toxic substances, damaging foods, and other pollutants) also take their toll.
 However, psychological stressors (like worry, depression, anger, fear, life’s challenges, and overall happiness issues) are more prevalent in our society today than ever before with devastating results.
-Severe psychological stress was what Claire had to deal with on a daily basis.
+Severe psychological stress was what Emma had to deal with on a daily basis.
 Almost everyone tries to deal with these and wants to get a handle on them.
 Prescription medicines seem to be the go-to solution.
 They aren’t the answer!

 What really works for psychological stress?
 What has been proven to de-stress your stress without drugging you up?
 Here are 11 proven ideas, which are great starting points: